LarsEKrueger/bite/readme.md

 * [X] Syntax highlighting in input line

 # Ideas
+* Automatically search for new files in frequently-used directories and predict the commands
 * History: Draw between prompt and input box instead of overlay
 * Integrate mosh functionality
 * Command line editor with vim keys (starts in insert mode)